rook/rook/Documentation/Upgrade/rook-upgrade.md

 If Rook is installed via the Helm chart, Helm will handle some details of the upgrade itself.
 The upgrade steps in this guide will clarify what Helm handles automatically.

+!!! important
+    If there are pods named `csi-*plugin-holder-*` in the Rook operator namespace, set the new config `disableHolderPods: false` in the values.yaml before upgrading to v1.14.

 The `rook-ceph` helm chart upgrade performs the Rook upgrade.
 The `rook-ceph-cluster` helm chart upgrade performs a [Ceph upgrade](#ceph-version-upgrades) if the Ceph image is updated.